 ‘When it began, I never dreamed Ker-Mel would become as big as it has today, and I am proud to say many of our dancers have gone on to achieve some wonderful things.’

-Janine Hensman is one of a throng of dancers who united with the school’s current roster to take part in the show yesterday afternoon.
+Janine Hensman is one of a throng of dancers who united with the school’s current roster to take part in the show today.

 The 42-year-old said: ‘I joined Ker-Mel when I was just three years old.

 ‘It’s lovely to have been invited to come back and celebrate 40 years.

 ‘For me, this club isn’t just about dancing, it’s about so much more.